PierreIsCoding/sdiy/Dual_LFO/README.md

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Dual_LFO/images/20220211_143323.jpg" height="500" />  <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Dual_LFO/images/front.PNG" height="500" />

 This Project is a dual version of a simple traingle LFO.
 It also features and extra CV mixer.
-Thats it; simple and effective.
-Need another LFO?...build this one.
+That's it.
+Simple and effective.
+Need an LFO?...build this one.
 You will use it 99% of your patches ;)

 The design is based on a much older LFO design also seen in:
 *  [Simple LFO by David Haillant](https://www.davidhaillant.com/simple-lfo-1-5/#more-2112)